Faculty and Staff

 Professor Arana has studied at the University of Bonn, Germany; University of Salzburg, Austria; University of Alcalá de Henares, Spain; University of Ouagadougou, Burkina Faso, and the Institute du Touraine in Tours, France.
 He is a passionate teacher and learner of foreign languages.
 He is working on his fourth language, French, and is contemplating a fifth: Hindi-Urdu, Arabic or Farsi.

 Professor Arana regularly presents course materials and best teaching practices at local, regional, national, and international professional organizations and conferences.
 He has co-authored the teacher's edition of a first-year Spanish language and culture textbook: Ritmos in 2012.
-Professor Arana was a contributing author to the Atlantic Council's 2015 publication Through a New Prism: A Next Generation Strategy for the U.S.-German Relationship.
-In 2017, he was the sole author of Duolingo's smartphone app published and adapted to the first-year German textbook Treffpunkt Deutsch.
+Professor Arana was a contributing author to the Atlantic Council's 2015 publication Through a New Prism: A Next Generation Strategy for the U.S.-German Relationshipnew window.
+In 2017, he was the sole author of Duolingo's smartphone app published and adapted to the first-year German textbook Treffpunkt Deutsch (Pearson).

 Eddy Arana was recognized for excellence in teaching in 2013 and 2014 during his tenure at NOVA.
-His research interests include second/third language acquisition and teaching, curriculum and instruction, the construction of identity and nation through language in German-speaking Europe, and Spanish bilingualism/heritage language maintenance in the U.S.
+His research interests include second/third language acquisition and teaching, curriculum and instruction, the construction of identity and nation through language in German-speaking Europe, and Spanish bilingualism/heritage language maintenance in the U.S, issues of language policy in the U.S., Canada, Latin America, and Europe.

 When not teaching, Professor Arana enjoys films, traveling abroad, and international cuisine.